Why Baby Hates Brushing Teeth and How to Win!

 1. Why Brushing Feels Like a Battlefield: Understanding Your Baby’s Discomfort

-Babies often dislike brushing due to sensitivity in their gums and emerging teeth.
+Babies often dislike brushing due to sensitivity in their gums and the emergence of their teeth.

 The sensation of bristles on their tender gums can be uncomfortable or even painful.